papers-we-love/chennai/README.md

 This is the repository for the {Chapter} chapter of Papers We Love.
 As a local chapter we follow the Papers We Love [Code of Conduct](https://github.com/papers-we-love/chennai/blob/master/code-of-conduct.md).

 Our first meetup will happen on Saturday, 18 March 2017 at 4pm.
-The venue is the Seminar Hall at Chennai Mathematical Institute.
-Ganesh Srinivas will present on "An Industrial Strength Audio Search Algorithm" (details of how Shazam works).
+The venue is the Seminar Hall at Chennai Mathematical Institute ([directions](http://www.cmi.ac.in/~clare/atm/Reach.htm)).
+Ganesh Srinivas will present on the paper "[An Industrial Strength Audio Search Algorithm](https://www.ee.columbia.edu/~dpwe/papers/Wang03-shazam.pdf)" by Avery Wang (it describes how Shazam recognizes songs).

 ### Information